IUDataStructuresCourse/array-rotation/README.md

 {7,4,12,53,32}
 ~~~~

-then the method should change the array so that it contents are as follows
+then the method should change the array so that its contents are as follows

 ~~~~
 {32,7,4,12,53}